Mike Ryan (athlete)

 Michael Robert Ryan (born 26 December 1941 in Bannockburn, Stirlingshire) is a former long-distance runner, who was born in Scotland.
 He won the bronze medal for New Zealand in the men's marathon at the 1968 Summer Olympics held in Mexico City, Mexico.
+In 1966 he won the famous Fukuoka Marathon in Japan with a time of 2:14:05.

 Ryan was inducted into the New Zealand Sports Hall of Fame in 2008.